 The origin of funds transferred to the General Fund shall be tracked and shall remain associated with the transferring property.
-Use of funds from a property for any purpose other than the operation of that property requires CDA Board approval.
+Funds may be transferred from the General Fund back to the transferring property as needed.
+Use of funds from a transferring property for any purpose other than the operation of that property requires CDA Board approval.

-With approval of the CDA Board, funds may be transferred from the General Fund to a redevelopment property.
-Reasons that a transfer may occur include the need to fund a significant capital project or to provide for a short-term cash deficit between revenues and expenses.
+With approval of the CDA Board, unrestricted funds may be transferred from the General Fund to a redevelopment property.
+Reasons that a transfer may occur include the need to fund significant capital needs or to provide for a short-term cash deficit between revenues and expenses.